-These are the same accessories included with the Monster G9, which is the other commercial unit.
+These are the same accessories included with the G9, which is the other commercial unit.
 They will cover you for most if not all of the cable movements you want to do.

 That said, there are only 5 cable accessories total included.
 This is fewer than the number of accessories included with the G3 and G6.
 This was done on purpose by Force USA, likely because many commercial facilities that buy the G12 will have some of their own accessories already.
 Also, the accessories included with the G12 are higher quality, at least compared to the G3’s cable accessories.

-That being said, it still would’ve been nice to have a couple more accessories included with the Monster G12, particularly for home gym users who don’t have any to begin with.
+That being said, it still would’ve been nice to have a couple more accessories included with the Force USA G12, particularly for home gym users who don’t have any to begin with.
 I personally would’ve liked if they included a close grip handle, which is great for seated cable rows and close grip lat pulldowns.